chokes-Web-Repositories/Wubby-WikiJS/Logic.md

 # <i class="fa-duotone fa-inbox-out"></i> Output
 These wiring blocks carry out functions that usually dont return a output.
 They power the next gate AFTER they are finished with their function.
+> The tabs here are unfinished.
+{.is-warning}
 ## {.tabset}
 ### Attach Block
 ### Attribute Changer
 ### Clone Block
 ### Command Block
+> Runs a command like it was from a normal player.
+{.is-info}

+Configurations:
+- Commands: The command the block will run.
+Default is `:message all hi!!!`.
 ### Message Display Block
+> Display a message.
+{.is-info}

+Configurations:
+- Affect: A dropdown menu with the options: Everyone, SpecificPlayer.
+- Message Color: The color of the message.
+- Description: The message description.
+Only works if the Message Type is set to `Notification`.
+- Message Time: The time the message will be shown.
+Only works if the Message Type is set to `Notification`.
+Use `0` to calculate the message time.
+The input is `0` by default.
+- Title: The title of the message.
+- Message Type: A dropdown menu with the options: Notification, Chat, Console, Shout, Bubble.
+- Notification Image ID: The Image ID for the notification.
+Only works if the Message Type is set to `Notification`.
 ### Path Block
 ### Property Changer
 ### Wiring Variable Block